 VISION: PRESERVATION OFNATURE Delaware is a sustainable habitat for local and migratory species, including birds, pollinators, fish and marine mammals that is internationally recognized for its environmental stewardship and year round eco-tourism destination.

 Dewey Beach desires to take a leadership role among Coastal Delaware communities for the celebration and preservation of this unique environment.
 Some options for consideration include encouraging the expansion and improvement of open areas, establishing streetscapes bordered with native trees and plants that also serve as effective stormwater management systems that filter out pollutants and sediment prior to these waters being discharged into neighboring lakes and bays, and establishing flyways for migrating birds and pollinators.
-All of these activities enhance the natural beauty of the Towns and serve as draws for tourism.
+All of these activities enhance the natural beauty of the Town and serve as draws for tourism.
 Additionally, some portions of Dewey Beach are included as part of a larger habitat area identified in Delaware’s Key Habitat Wildlife Action Plan.
 This Plan can help guide the Town, where appropriate, as it strives to carryout wildlife conservation efforts.

 Objective: